... "and here are tonight's top stories."

-'s current head writer and Weekend Update anchor.
-Born in 1973 and raised in New Hampshire, he attended Northwestern University and joined the cast of SNL in 2001, making him the longest-running member of the current cast and the second longest-running cast member of all time (after Darrell Hammond who was on the show from 1995 to 2009, a whopping 14 years).
+'s former head writer and Weekend Update anchor.
+Born in 1973 and raised in New Hampshire, he attended Northwestern University and joined the cast of SNL in 2001, making him the second longest-running cast member of all time (after Darrell Hammond who was on the show from 1995 to 2009, a whopping 14 years, then came back in 2014 to replace Don Pardo as the show announcer).
 He began co-anchoring Weekend Update in 2006 with Amy Poehler

-, and has continued to do so even after Poehler's departure from the show in 2008.
+, and continued to do so even after Poehler's departure from the show in 2008.

 Prior to being a Weekend Update anchor, Seth was just an ordinary SNL